MattisLind/IPCMemoryExpansion/README.md

 # IPCMemoryExpansion

-The project aims at creating a 7M RAM and 8M ROM memory expansion to the HP Integral compurter.
-RAM is implemented using a single SRAM chip and ROM is implemented usinga single NOR FLASH ROM chip.
+The project aims at creating a 7M RAM and 8M ROM memory expansion to the HP Integral computer.
+RAM is implemented using a single SRAM chip and ROM is implemented using a single NOR FLASH ROM chip.
 DIP-switches are used to map the ROM into the various ROM areas of the Integral.

 ## ROM
 The mapping of the FLASH ROM memory is controlled by six dipswitches as follows: